tvhahn/arxiv-code-search/README.md

 * Download selected papers from arXiv ✔️ (complete)

-* System to manually label paragraphs from papers ✔️ (complete)
+* Label system to manually label paragraphs from papers ✔️ (complete)

   * Convert pdfs to text files.
   * Search text files for keywords and extract the paragraphs that contain the keywords